ereichert/elp/benches/README.md

 13/12/2015 -

 Upgraded to Rust 1.6.0 nightly
-Moved two of the ELBLogEntry properties to their correct types (that is, not String)
+Moved two of the ELBRecord properties to their correct types (that is, not String)

 test bench_parse_line ... bench:       2,485 ns/iter (+/- 570)